Interesting read taken from Big Rigs 26 Feb 2016 - edited

 - If you have an Open HR Licence you will be able to drive any type of HR - with no restrictions."

-We have been training Road Rangers for the past 17 years - if you're willing to put the time and effort in, its well worth it!
+We have been training Road Rangers for over 20 years - if you're willing to put the time and effort in, its well worth it!
 Remember that it may take up to 15 hours or more to master the "Road Ranger" - so be patient.